 If this translation from the Japanese was altered in any way, I don’t think I would be able to handle reading the original.
 How powerful, for example, is the above sentence?!
 Time, physiology, audio, action, life; it made for an irresistible first page, and threw me into an irresistible novel.
 Eri and Mari, sisters, are who we look down upon from our view alongside the narrator, directing us as though we were on a movie set or theater stage.
 After maybe just two or three chapters, I have decided this is my favorite type of narration.
 This could be because I have the most trouble describing a scene or setting in my own writing, and this device is a simple concept, but Haruki Murakami makes it feel as though it’s the way it should always be done.

 The novel spans one night, from midnight (or just before) up to 7:00 AM.
-Small moments, life-changing moments, and surreal moments share the same timeline in the same geographic area, and are described exquisitely; not in a flashy, exquisite way, but in an exquisitely real way.
+Small moments, life-changing moments, and surreal moments share the same timeline in the same geographic area, and are described exquisitely; not in an exquisitely flashy way, but in an exquisitely real way.

 Humanity isn’t challenged in this novel, but explored.
 The reader’s observational perspective is a reminder of the fictional form in front of them, all the while serving as a probe into morality, love, relationships, and even the supernatural.
 What does it mean to be disconnected?
 Connected?
 Alone?
 Defensive?
 Compassionate?
 Human?